jhuckaby/pixl-server-web/README.md

 This would only allow requests from either `10.0.0.0/8` or `172.16.0.0/12`.

-The ACL code scans *all* the IP addresses from the client, including the socket IP and any passed as part of the `X-Forwarded-For` header (populated by load balancers, proxies, etc.).
+The ACL code scans *all* the IP addresses from the client, including the socket IP and any passed as part of HTTP headers (populated by load balancers, proxies, etc.).
 All the IPs must pass the ACL test in order for the request to be allowed through to your handler.

 If a request is rejected, your handler isn't even called.
 Instead, a standard `HTTP 403 Forbidden` response is sent to the client, and an error is logged.